jjuanramos/jjuanramos/README.md

 I love writing too!
 I've got a personal substack, [Partícipes](https://participes.substack.com/), where I publish essays and pieces of fiction.
 I gave a shot at technical writing once, and [shared an article](https://towardsanalyticsengineering.substack.com/p/how-to-configure-dbt-projects-in) that showed how we could replicate dbt's recommended structure in BigQuery.
 I think it turned out OK, and it's been viewed over 3k times at the time of writing.

-Beyond that, I'm really into lifting weights 🏋️ and calisthenics (currently working on my handstand), meditation 🐲, tech that feels nice ([this](https://daylightcomputer.com/) would be such an example), reading, and much more.
+Beyond that, I'm really into lifting weights 🏋️ and calisthenics (currently working on my handstand), meditation 🐲, tech that feels nice ([this](https://daylightcomputer.com/) would be such an example), reading, writing, and live music.

 I'm currently looking for a job!
 My main requirements are:
 * hybrid / on-site.
 I believe there's so much tacit knowledge that is hard to learn fully remote.
 Also, I like being around people.